cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 ===========================================================

-Use the CDAP Lifecycle HTTP API to deploy or delete Applications and manage the lifecycle of Flows, MapReduce programs, Workflows, Workers, and Custom Services.
+Use the CDAP Lifecycle HTTP API to deploy or delete Applications and manage the lifecycle of Flows, MapReduce programs, workflows, workers, and Custom Services.

 .. highlight:: console